Keyboard shortcuts

 To focus on specific debt types or modules, modify the slash commands or create custom commands in .claude/commands/

-Prodigy supports map-reduce workflows for processing multiple items in parallel.
-This is useful for large-scale refactoring tasks.
+Prodigy supports MapReduce workflows for processing multiple items in parallel.
+This is powerful for large-scale refactoring where you want to fix many debt items simultaneously.

 • Applying the same fix pattern across many files